Home

 Unless they know you and you know they don't like you, it's not about you.

-5. Remember a driver might have a justified reason for his seemingly careless driving, such as going to a life threatening emergency.
+5. Remember a driver might have a justified reason for his seemingly careless road habits, such as going to a life threatening emergency.

 You will be better off to give the driver the benefit of the doubt than letting your frustration at them rise.